Get from zero to your first data-backed answer in under 5 minutes.

 - Pick the right data source

-- Generate and execute a SQL query
+- Generate and execute a query against it

 4. Invite your team